edus44/mail-templates/README.md

-Mail template maker
+Orchextra PromoSASS Holding pages
 ==========

-Generates a html file for each `<template> id` found in the main html file.
-Also inlines all CSS.
-View `templates/example.html`
+Generates a html file for each `child` found in the `data/dataTemplates.js`.

 `
-node build example
+npm start
 `

-Will write all output files in `output/example/*.html`.
+Will write all output files in `output/holding/`.